Red Oak Floor Stains – Photo Guide

 It looked very warm and pretty but still had enough dark in it to make our white kitchen pop.
 It also showed those beautiful grains in the wood.

-So we really focused on a color in between rosewood and rosewood mixed with neutral.
+The only problem?
+It was just a bit too dark.
+We were getting closer to a winner though!
+We then focused on a color in between rosewood and rosewood mixed with neutral.
 To my first point – test every stain!
 You just never know when you will find “the one”.

 When you mix rosewood with neutral – it lightens it.
 The difference here is so slight.
 It was hard to capture through an iPhone photo.